pybliometrics-dev/pybliometrics/docs/configuration.rst

 where YYY refers to `~/` and XXX refers to your API Key.

-Simply edit this file to change
+Simply edit this file to change constantly

-* ...your API key
+* ... your API key
-* ...the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)
+* ... the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)

 Set-up
 ~~~~~~